Colorado Cottage Food Law: Food Safety Training Requirements

 - production date

-- complete list of ingeredients, in decending order by weight
+- complete list of ingredients, in descending order by weight

-- the statement, “This product was produced in a home kitchen that is not subject to state licensure or inspection and that may also process common food allergens such as tree nuts, peanuts, sesame, eggs, soy, wheat, milk, fish, and crustacean shellfish.
+- “This product was produced in a home kitchen that is not subject to state licensure or inspection and that may also process common food allergens such as tree nuts, peanuts, eggs, soy, wheat, milk, fish, and crustacean shellfish.
 This product is not intended for resale.”

 Summary

-Colorado’s cottage food law requires that you label each food product with certain information, such as your contact information and ingredient list.
+Colorado’s cottage food law requires that you label each food product with certain information, such as your contact information and the product’s ingredient list.

 The bottom line